simonachkar/redux-app/README.md

 ## Notes

-- I'm assuming that you have a solid understanding of JavaScript, CSS, NodeJS.
+- I'm assuming that you have a solid understanding of JavaScript, CSS, and NodeJS.
-- I'm assuming you have basic knowledge of git.
+- I'm assuming you have basic knowledge of `git`.
 - For simplicity, you will use an already created skeleton and then add the Redux part to it.
-- I am using yarn, but feel free to use npm if you want.
+- I am using `yarn`, but feel free to use `npm` if you want.
 - The full code is [here](https://github.com/simonachkar/redux-app)
-- It is highly recommended to use Chrome for this and install the React Developer Tools extension [link here](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).

 ## Ready?
 Set.
 Code!